paveljurca/notes/sber/a.md

 .

+I asked if it was based on luck, and you said it was based on hope.
+You hoped you got a good card.
+And that's what we said all summer, remember?
+"It's based on hope." / The Meyerowitz Stories

+.

 Úvodních 14 paragrafů Nového občanského zákoníku (NOZ) je mnohem důležitějších než celých zbylých 3050 / Karel Eliáš 2012

 .